Those quiet moments that everyone else seems to fear like the plague are often the best parts of my week.

 When you can confidently and happily respond to the question, “What did you do this weekend?” by talking about the book you read or the movie you saw or all the errands you checked off your to-do list, people will see that you’re happy and stop feeling the need to ask if you’re lonely or bored.

 Some people look forward to going out and spending time with friends all week long.
 Others look forward to those quiet moments they spend unwinding and recharging for the upcoming week.
 You aren’t missing out if you prefer the latter, any more than the extrovert who does the former is missing out.
 Both are equally legitimate ways to spend a weekend.

-You don’t have to spend every Saturday night alone to identify as an introvert.
-Introverts enjoy spending time with friends too.
-However, before I postpone my plans with my favorite book for a walk on the wild side, I always ask myself: “What feelings are motivating my plans?”
+Before I postpone my plans with my favorite book for a walk on the wild side, I always ask myself: “What feelings are motivating my plans?”
 If the answer is guilt or embarrassment over someone else’s expectations, you will find me curled up on the couch building my own memorable Saturday night.